Plutoberth/python-launch-library/docs/source/getting_started.rst

 Installation
 ------------

 The python-launch-library module only supports Python 3.6 and above.
-If your installation passes these requirements, just use:
+To install it, just use:

 .. code::